An AQF Qualification is a qualification that is nationally recognised under the Australian Qualifications Framework

 Within the VET system in Australia, ADAS is a Registered Training Organisation (RTO), with RTO code 88104, and has accredited most of its courses under the Australian Qualifications Framework (AQF).
 All activities associated with the award of nationally recognised qualifications by ADAS are regulated by the National VET Regulator, the Australian Skills Quality Authority.

-People who successfully complete ADAS national accredited courses (with the inclusion of the New Zealand commercial school) are eligible for nationally recognised qualifications or statements of attainment.
-The AQF certification documentation is the set of official documents that confirms that an AQF qualification or statement of attainment has been issued to an individual (Standards for Registered Training Organisations (RTOs) 2015, pg 7)
+People who successfully complete ADAS accredited courses within Australia are eligible for nationally recognised qualifications or statements of attainment.
+The AQF certification documentation is the set of official documents that confirms that an AQF qualification or statement of attainment has been issued to an individual (Standards for Registered Training Organisations (RTOs) 2015)

 Most successful ADAS students completing their course within Australia are awarded the relevant Australian Qualifications Framework (AQF) certification documentation along with ADAS certification.
 This documentation is issued in recognition of attaining all or part of a qualification under the national Australian Qualifications Framework.
 It does NOT replace the official ADAS photo ID diving licence issued at the same time and is NOT to be taken as proof of current diving or other competence, since it does not include an expiry date.

 The following list of VET accredited courses are those that are currently able to be awarded by ADAS as the Registered Training Organisation (RTO Code 88104) for training delivered by Accredited Training Establishments.
 Please note that this list is not an indication of the availability of the course, and candidates should contact ADAS Accredited Training Establishments to find out about course availability.
 Their contact details are available on the Training Schools page of this website.

 ADAS has other qualifications on scope that are not part of the regular scheduled courses, but are available to meet an industry or enterprise need – subject to approval by the ADAS Executive Director.
 For a full list of the scope of registration and registered delivery locations of ADAS, visit the ADAS Scope of Registration on the National Training Register.